ElfSundae/FFmpeg-iOS-build/README.md

         $ cd FFmpeg-iOS-build
         $ php make.php

 Take a coffee break, the script will output libraries and header files in `FFmpeg-iOS-build/build`.

+####Test:####

+  1. Create a new Xcode project, copy `FFmpeg-iOS-build/build` to `<project_root>/ffmpeg`.
+  2. Right click the project name in Xcode Navigator, select `Add Files to ...`, locate the `ffmpeg` then click `Add` button.
+          Do **NOT** select the "Copy items into destination group’s folder (if needed)" checkbox as the `ffmpeg` direcotry has been already in the project directory.
+          Aslo you can drag the `build` directory to the Xcode Navigator Pannel, then **SELECT** the "Copy item into..." checkbox.
+  3. Add frameworks from "Build Phases":

+        libiconv.2.4.0.dylib, libz.dylib, libbz2.1.0.dylib.
+  4. In the "Build Settings", edit the "Header Search Paths", fill into the header paths, e.g.

+          $(SRCROOT)/ffmpeg/libx264
+          $(SRCROOT)/ffmpeg/ffmpeg-2.0.1
+  5. In `AppDelegate.m`, in the `-application:didFinishLaunchingWithOptions:` method, you can code as followings:

+          [self.window makeKeyAndVisible];
+          av_register_all();
+          printf("%s\n", avformat_configuration());
+          return YES;
+  6. Build & Run.

 ###Customization
 Edit `make.php` :